50 SQL IDEs and Editors

 KeepTool includes a visual query editor, which looks and works similar to the Microsoft Access query editor.
 You can drag tables onto the query area, select columns, apply joins and filters.
 It’s not something I use in any IDE, as I prefer writing my queries in text, but it’s good to know it’s there.

-There’s a Data Browser section which allows you to see the data in a table in an easier way.
+There’s a Data Browser section that allows you to see the data in a table in an easier way.
 You can see all of the data in a table, and apply filters to it.
 It also allows you to browse the related data (using foreign keys) from this section, which is a great way to see data that’s related to other tables.
 It’s not something I’ve seen before and I really like it.

 One of my favourite features was the SQL Scratchpad.
 It’s a section on the screen that is essentially a simplified file hierarchy.
 It allows you to create items in a tree, which are separate SQL files.
 These files allow you to have different sets of queries open in the IDE, similar to tabbed browsing in other IDEs.